Riverside Baptist Church

-Riverside Church at Park and King, formerly known as Riverside Baptist Church, is a predominantly Baptist ecumenical congregation located in Jacksonville, Florida, at 2650 Park Street in the Riverside neighborhood.
+Riverside Church at Park and King, formerly known as Riverside Baptist Church, is a progressive Baptist church located in Jacksonville, Florida, at 2650 Park Street in the Riverside neighborhood.
 It is affiliated with the Association of Welcoming and Affirming Baptists, Alliance of Baptists and the Cooperative Baptist Fellowship.

 History

 Designed by architect Addison Mizner and completed in 1926, it was added to the U.S. National Register of Historic Places on September 22, 1972.
 On April 18, 2012, the American Institute of Architects's Florida Chapter placed the building on its list of Florida Architecture: 100 Years.
 100 Places.

 Theology

 Riverside Church at Park and King is a progressive ecumenical Church in the Baptist tradition, serving a small but diverse congregation.
 According to the church website, the congregation is "an inclusive, open and affirming community of believers without regard for race, sexual orientation, ethnicity, age, gender, or disability, all with a diversity of gifts and experiences united under the Lordship of Jesus Christ."
 It is associated with the Association of Welcoming and Affirming Baptists.
 As a progressive Baptist church, Riverside welcomes women and LGBTQIA+ people to serve as pastors and deacons, appointing its first openly transgender deacon in November of 2022.
 The church is fully welcoming to LGBTQIA+ members.
 Riverside Baptist Church is a partner church with the Alliance of Baptists and the Cooperative Baptist Fellowship.